The Wait Between Calls is Too Long?

 A simplified idea of the process can be seen in this flowchart:

 From your end, there are usually two main issues that will slow down your calling and increase your wait time.

-Callers logging in and out multiple times over the course of a shift will cause the system to slow down as each log out (if not done by going not ready at the end of a call) will more than likely cause a dropped call.
+Callers logging in and out multiple times over the course of a shift will cause the system to slow down as each log out will more than likely cause a dropped call.
+Callers will also be timed-out of the system by not going in "not ready" status at the end of a call.

-Make sure your training materials and in person phone bank logistics are encouraging folks to stay logged in for longer sessions.
-Some ideas are "raise hand to take a break" and pre-set break times for in person phone banks or logged in time report cards for distributed callers.
-Check out the Best Practices for Caller Organizers article to see some more ideas.
+Make sure your training materials and in-person phone bank logistics are encouraging folks to stay logged in for longer sessions.
+Some ideas are "raise a hand to take a break" and pre-set break times for in-person phone banks or logged-in-time report cards for distributed callers.

 In the effort to avoid drops, low caller numbers will almost never get to high outbound call throttles since there are no other callers around to take the call if multiple people pick up at the same time.
-Less outbound calls means longer wait times.
+Fewer outbound calls mean longer wait times.

 Try to get as many callers calling at once, even if they can call for a shorter amount of time per volunteer.
 5 callers calling by themselves at different times will make many fewer dials and have much longer wait times than 5 callers calling all at once.
 Check out the Best Practices for Caller Organizers article to see more tips.